arrow_backBack to homemenu_bookDocumentation

 Review and confirmation node

 Confirmation nodes summarize what the customer submitted and set expectations about what happens next.
-They improve trust because the customer can see that the workflow captured the intended details.
+They improve trust because the customer can see that the workflow captured the intended details, instead of having to guess whether it worked.

 End node

 The final node closes the Flow with a clear next-step message.
-Good ending states tell the customer whether the team will reply, whether a booking or case is pending review, or whether another follow-up path is expected.
+Good ending states tell the customer whether the team will reply, whether a booking or case is pending review, or whether another follow-up path is expected, so the customer is not left waiting in silence.

 Documentation